ikeasamoahansah/ikeasamoahansah/README.md

 Hi there!
 I am @ikeasmoahansah (Ike Asamoah-Ansah) 👋🏾

-Ghanaian based 🇬🇭
+Ghanaian 🇬🇭

-I am a Backend Web Developer and Machine Learning Engineer (almost) 🌚
+I am a Backend Web Developer and Machine Learning Engineer 🌚

-I like to build modern backend APIs, no frontend though 🥴
+I like to build modern backend APIs

 I am currently dedicating a high percentage of my time to building Machine Learning applications 🤖